glStencilFunc — set front and back function and reference value for stencil testing

 glStencilOpSeparate.

-There can be two separate sets of func
+There can be two separate sets of func, ref, and

 affects front-facing polygons as well as other non-polygon primitives.